 - a supported living facility;

-- an ORS Counselor for an applicant/recipient of Vocational Rehabilitation or Blind Services;
+- an DRS Counselor for an applicant/recipient of Vocational Rehabilitation or Blind Services;

 - an SSA office sending a joint processing SNAP application;

 - an All Kids Application Agent; or